Can Learning Be Explained By Local Optimality In Robust Low-rank Matrix Recovery?: Discussion and Future Directions

-The current paper studies the optimization landscape of the overparameterized BM with noisy measurements.
-In a departure from the noiseless settings, our results reveal that true solutions do not invariably correspond to local or global minima.
+The current paper studies the optimization landscape of the robust low-rank matrix recovery.
+In a departure from the noiseless settings, our results reveal that true solutions do not invariably correspond to local or global optima.
 Instead, we offer a full characterization of the local geometry of the true solutions for both asymmetric/symmetric matrix sensing and completion in terms of sample size, rank-balancedness, and coherence.
-More specifically, for matrix sensing with $\ell_1$-loss, we observe a phase transition wherein the true solutions transit from non-critical points, to critical and strict saddle, to global minima as the sample size increases.
-Lastly, we point out some future directions.

-\paragraph{Full characterization for matrix completion.} It is possible to improve our current results for matrix completion on different fronts.
-First, the second statement of \Cref{thm_completion_asym} shows the sub-optimality of the true solutions in $\cW(0,k-1)$.
-We believe that this result can be generalized to the entire set of true solutions $\cW$.
-Second, similar to matrix sensing with $\ell_1$-loss, a matching lower-bound for matrix completion can be obtained, complementing the results of \Cref{thm_completion_sym} and~\Cref{thm_completion_asym}.

-\paragraph{True solutions emerge as non-active strict saddle points.} Backed by the empirical support appearing in \Cref{fig::non-active} and our theoretical results, we conjecture that the true solutions identified by the sub-gradient method applied to the $\ell_1$-loss might be non-active strict saddle points.
-A rigorous proof of this conjecture could provide fresh insights for a broader range of nonsmooth optimization problems, including the optimization of neural networks with ReLU activations.

-\paragraph{Beyond matrix completion and matrix sensing.} The findings from our study on matrix completion and matrix sensing could potentially be applicable to a broader range of robust statistical tasks, such as robust phase retrieval and robust tensor decomposition.
-In the context of general statistical learning tasks subject to noise, it is evident that overparameterized models have the capacity to overfit the noise, implying that the true solutions can only correspond to saddle points or local minima.
-Notably, our results suggest that in contrast to the $\ell_q$-loss for $q\geq 2$ and other smooth loss functions, the nonsmooth nature of the $\ell_1$-loss might provide distinct advantages, leading to substantive performance improvements.
+Our key finding is that, under moderate conditions on the model and sample size, the true solutions may emerge---not as local optima---but as strict saddle points.

+When the loss is smooth, recent results have shown that different first-order algorithms, including randomly initialized gradient descent~\cite{lee2016gradient}, stochastic gradient descent~\cite{fang2019sharp}, and perturbed gradient descent~\cite{jin2017escape}, exhibit a behavior known as saddle-escaping.
+Specifically, they converge to second-order stationary points, either with a high probability or almost surely.

+However, in the case of nonsmooth $\ell_1$-loss, first-order algorithms are not equipped with a guarantee of escaping from strict saddle points~\cite{davis2022proximal}.
+In fact, our observations have revealed quite the opposite: the sub-gradient method consistently converges to the true solution, as substantiated either through formal proof~\cite[Theorem 1]{ma2023global} or empirical evidence, despite these points emerging as strict saddle points.